International Program Prosposal Guide

 Faculty and program sponsors should carefully consider the number of sites proposed to visit, their geographical proximity to each other and the time spent traveling between them.
 More emphasis should be given to having full, in-depth experiences at each site rather than on “seeing everything” by visiting multiple sites and spending only short amounts of time on each site.
 Visiting a large number of sites and/or countries does not necessarily provide an optimal educational experience.

-Ongoing Orientation: Will the program provide students with a continuous “Orientation” to the host culture by providing them with information about the host location and culture in order to maximize their experience and learning?
+Ongoing Orientation: The program will provide students with a continuous “Orientation” to the host culture by providing them with information about the host location and culture in order to maximize their experience and learning.